cilium/cilium/Documentation/bpf.rst

 ***************************

 .. note:: This documentation section is targeted at developers and users who
-          want want to understand BPF and XDP in great technical depth.
-While reading this reference guide may help broaden yur understanding of Cilium, it is not a requirement to use Cilium.
-Please refer to the :ref:`_gs_guide` and :ref:`_arch_guide` for a higher level introduction.
+          want to understand BPF and XDP in great technical depth.
+While reading this reference guide may help broaden your understanding of Cilium, it is not a requirement to use Cilium.
+Please refer to the :ref:`gs_guide` and :ref:`arch_guide` for a higher level introduction.

 BPF is a highly flexible and efficient "virtual machine"-like construct in the